sacstrom/tfc-terraform-eks/README.md

 Update your `~/.kube/config-vs7-developer` with credentials for the `vs7-developer-role`:

     export KUBECONFIG=~/.kube/config-vs7-developer
-    aws eks update-kubeconfig --profile smsi --name mb-eks-cluster --alias mb-eks-cluster-vs7-developer \
+    aws eks update-kubeconfig --profile sennco --name mvp-dev-cluster --alias mvp-dev-cluster-vs7-developer \
       --region us-east-1 --role-arn arn:aws:iam::088153174681:role/mb-eks-vs7-developer-role
-    # And verify it worked, the command below should output something about cluster name "mb-eks-cluster"
+    # And verify it worked, the command below should output something about cluster name "mvp-dev-cluster"
     kubectl cluster-info dump | grep cluster-name | head -n1

 Now the tables are set for low-privileged creation of resources within the `vs7` namespace.